Cristi Hegranes is the CEO of Global Press and the Publisher of Global Press Journal.

 Recognized for developing a high-quality, sustainable model of international journalism that is rooted in the perspective of local communities, Cristi has received a wide range of prestigious social entrepreneurship and journalism accolades.
 She is the recipient of the Society of Professional Journalists Journalism Innovation Prize, the Grinnell CollegeYoung Innovator for Social Justice Prize, the Jefferson Award for Public Service and the Ida B. Wells Award for Bravery in Journalism.
 She became an Ashoka Fellow in 2012 and was awarded the Distinguished Young Alumni of New York University in 2015.
 She also serves on the advisory boards of Article 22, an innovative jewelry company, and DigDeep, a water-rights organization.

-Cristi lives in Washington D.C. with her mischievous English Bulldog, Louise.
+Cristi lives in Washington D.C. with her son Henry and their mischievous English Bulldog, Louise.